kekelp/keru/README.md

 There are currently two examples:
 - a simple counter example (`cargo run --example counter`) which illustrates the basic use of the library.

-- a more complex painter example (`cargo run --package keru_paint`) which illustrates how to integrate with a custom `winit` loop and custom `wgpu` rendering (for the canvas and the color picker).
+- a more complex painter example (`cargo run --package keru_paint`), which uses a user-controlled `winit` loop with custom `wgpu` rendering (for the canvas and color picker).

 ## About

-Keru offers a declarative API similar to immediate mode GUI libraries.
+Keru has a declarative API similar to immediate mode GUI libraries.
 However, it is not immediate mode.

 I will try to explain how it works with an example: